queuemail/docs-and-examples/api-smtps.md

 <!-- tab:Check a SMTP -->

 Sends a email to app test email for checking correct SMTP configuration.

+If you receive 200 status SMTP is working correctly.
+If this SMTP was disabled, it is enabled at this time.

+If you receive 406 status SMTP has errors.
+If this SMTP was enabled, it is disabled at this time.

 **REQUEST:**